go to DLTK's Homepage

 Squishy - for lessons about storms, waves, and other parts of the ocean or seas, make blue Jell-O and then put it in Ziploc bags once it has hardened, dump in some fish confetti (party supply or craft stores), or some fish cut from construction paper, or small boats cut from construction paper.
 Then, zip the bag shut, and use a piece of packing tape to reinforce it closed.
 Let children squish and feel the bag.
 If you are worried about leaks, double bag it, zipping and using tape to seal both bags.

-Finger plays and Songs
+Finger plays and Action Songs

 Fruit Loop Necklaces